 While in my opinion it isn’t as strong as many of his other books, especially his most popular ones, I don’t believe that the negative aspects outright ruin the entire thing.
 Rather, in order to appreciate The Spy and have a good time with it you need to adapt the right mindset and understand that ultimately, you’re dealing with a fictional narrative here instead of official documents, so you should expect the author to take liberties.

 The writing may be weaker than what we’re used to, but it doesn’t change the fact that Coelho does manage to put together an interesting and compelling story that can hook you in as you wonder where Hari’s fastidious and daring life will take her next.
 Also, we are treated to many of his insightful reflections about life and society in general, and true to his fashion, Coelho pours all his heart and soul out into those which does make up for some of the weaker parts of the story.

 Who Should Read It?

 Ultimately, this kind of book definitely won’t appeal to everyone’s tastes and isn’t a good indicator of what Paulo Coelho usually accomplishes.
 What it is though, is a book that takes an unusual approach to a secretive subject, delivering an engaging and thought-provoking experience without getting bogged down with factual accuracy.
-It’s the story of a fiercely independent woman ahead of her time, and if you find her to be a fascinating person then I believe you will draw a lot of enjoyment out of this book.
+It’s the story of a fiercely independent woman ahead of her time, and if you find her to be a fascinating person then I believe you will draw a lot of enjoyment out of The Spy.